What HRV means on Apple Watch

 • Absolute HRV values vary a lot from person to person, so generic comparisons are weak.

-How Arry handles HRV better
+How Arry shows HRV

 Baseline